SolidHal/PrawnOS/README.md

 </h1>

-#### A build system for making blobless Debian and mainline kernel for the Asus c201 Chromebook
+#### A build system for making blobless Debian and mainline Linux kernel for the Asus c201 Chromebook

 Build Debian filesystem with:
 * No blobs, anywhere.